What Are Headaches?

 - seeing spots or halos (called an aura)

 Most migraines last from 30 minutes to several hours.
 Some can last as long as a couple of days.
 They can feel worse when someone is doing physical activity or is around light, smells, or loud sounds.
+Sometimes, just before a migraine happens, the person sees wavy lines or bright spots of light.
+This is called an aura.

 Young kids with headaches may not be able to say what hurts.
 Parents may notice that they are cranky and less active.
 They may throw up, or look pale or flushed.